secretstartups/handbook/support/workflows/customer_calls.html.md

 ## When should a ticket go to a call?

-Under development in MR: A
+Under development in MR: [www-gitlab-com!117168](https://gitlab.com/gitlab-com/www-gitlab-com/-/merge_requests/117168/diffs)

 ## Types of calls

-Under development in MR: B
+Under development in MR: [www-gitlab-com!117223](https://gitlab.com/gitlab-com/www-gitlab-com/-/merge_requests/117223/diffs)

 ### Discovery calls